ferlautaro2001/ferlautaro2001/README.md

 - 🎓 I'm currently studying **Técnicatura Universitaria en Programación** at Universidad Tecnológica Nacional (UTN).
 I'm on my way to becoming a Full-Stack Jr. developer.

-- 🌱 I'm currently focusing on deepening my knowledge in **Java and MySQL**.

 - 📫 How to reach me: **ferlautaro.utn.2001@gmail.com**

 ---